Anish Ghosh

 Anish Ghosh is an Indian mathematician specializing in ergodic theory, Lie groups and number theory.
-He is a Professor in the School of Mathematics of the Tata Institute of Fundamental Research (TIFR), Mumbai.
-He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in Mathematical Sciences in the year 2021.
-Anish Ghosh is also a part of the INFOSYS-Chandrasekharan Virtual Centre for Random Geometry which is a group of scientists at TIFR Mumbai and ICTS Bengaluru working on topics related to random geometry.
+He is a professor in the School of Mathematics of the Tata Institute of Fundamental Research (TIFR), Mumbai, and dean of the school.
+He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in mathematical sciences in 2021.
+He is also a member of the INFOSYS-Chandrasekharan Virtual Centre for Random Geometry, a group of scientists at TIFR Mumbai and ICTS Bengaluru working on random geometry.